ateeqdev/web3_of_the_day/README.md

-# Web3 Of The Day
+# Proof of Passion (Blockchain)

-I'm learning blockchain and journal a subset of what I learned in a day here
+I learn blockchain and journal a subset of what I learned in a day here

+#### March 15, 2022 (Day 71): Solidity: Create2
+Contract address can be precomputed, before the contract is deployed, using create2

 #### March 14, 2022 (Day 70): Solidity 0.8.10: Gas Comparison of increment
 Gas required: `++count;` < `count++;` < `count = count + 1;` < `count += 1;`